With recent changes to the Election Act, we’re working to modernize the voting process for the next scheduled provincial election in 2021.

-Subject to the legislation being approved by the Legislative Assembly, voting modernization will improve the voting experience for British Columbians, making voting faster and improving accessibility.
-It will also speed up results and provide more timely participation information to support get-out-the-vote efforts.
+Voting modernization will make voting faster and more accessible.
+It will also speed up results reporting and provide timely information to support get-out-the-vote efforts.

-- Improving voter service through a “bank-teller” service model which allows first-come, first-served voting and reduces wait times
+- Improved service through a “bank-teller” model which allows voters to be served first-come, first-served, reducing wait times at voting places

 - More timely provision of voter participation data